bibleexchange/courses/book-of-romans/001_doctrinal/600_grace-reigns-in-servants-of-righteousness.md

 > Romans 6:15&mdash;What then? shall we sin, because we are not under the law, but under grace?
 God forbid.

 The saint is relieved of a master when he is crucified to sin with Christ, but truly the saint changes master.
-Lordship of the  Believer’s life, belongs to Christ.
+Lordship of the  Believer&apos;s life, belongs to Christ.
 We are free from sin, but this also means we are bound to righteousness.

 Sin is the slave trap of Satan; righteousness is the service of Christ.
 If ye sin ye are the servants of Satan, and not the servants of God.You cannot serve sin and be a servant to God.